 - Share your ad using #paydaywatch on Twitter OR our Facebook page.

-- Fill in our simple form and we can send your complaint to the Advertising Standards Authority.
+- Make a complaint to the Advertising Standards Authority.

 - Tell your friends and colleagues what they can do to support our campaign.

 The rules about the advertising of payday loans are quite complicated so we've made a handy guide of top tips [ 150 kb] to help you out.

 1 April – Gillian Guy's latest blog

 13 March – It’s Mayday for payday lenders in Plymouth

 28 February – The FCA publishes finalised rules for payday lenders

 26 February - How Hannah fought a bad ad....and won!

 13 February - Taking on the loan sharks…and the kangaroos

 6 January - How cooperation with the FCA can help consumers